 The NHWBA was established in 1998 to promote and support the advancement and interests of women in the legal community through leadership, professional interaction, education and the exchange of ideas between our members and the community.
 We offer our members opportunities for personal and professional growth through networking and professional development forums, continuing legal education seminars, and public service initiatives that focus on improving the lives of women and children in New Hampshire.
 Our membership is comprised of attorneys in all areas of law, judges, educators, government officials and law students from across the state.
 We invite you to learn more about the NHWBA by exploring our website or joining us at an upcoming event.

-The NHWBA to Receive the 2014 Public Service Award from the National Conference of Women's Bar Associations
+The NHWBA Received the 2014 Public Service Award from the National Conference of Women's Bar Associations

 The NHWBA was selected to receive the National Conference of Women's Bar Associations' ("NCWBA") 2014 Public Service Award for its "Overcoming Cancer's Legal Challenges" program.
 This program was a collaboration of the NHWBA and the Elliot Regional Cancer Center.
 A support group at the Cancer Center called “Living Beyond Breast Cancer” meets on the second Wednesday of every month from 6:00 to 7:30 p.m.
 Many patients and survivors attending these meetings have questions about how their treatment and recovery will affect them and their families from a legal perspective.
 The NHWBA met with the support group in March 2013 and intends to meet with them again this spring to provide the patients and survivors with information about their legal rights and to answer questions pertaining to employment issues, insurance and financial issues, and family law issues.
 In addition to providing legal guidance, the NHWBA also sought to provide emotional support for the cancer patients and survivors and their families.
 The NHWBA also met with the Cancer Center’s Social Work Oncology Group to help educate the social workers about the laws that affect their patients.

-The 2014 Public Service Award will be presented to the NHWBA at the NCWBA’s Leadership Summit to be held at Suffolk University Law School in Boston, Massachusetts on August 8, 2014.
+The 2014 Public Service Award was presented to the NHWBA at the NCWBA’s Leadership Summit held at Suffolk University Law School in Boston, Massachusetts on August 8, 2014.

 Marilla M. Ricker to be Featured on New Hampshire Women's Heritage Trail